codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 -   **Ignore annotations:** Ignore language annotations when comparing text
 -   **Ignore <span class="skip-vale">usings</span>:** Ignore `using` directives in C# when comparing text

-To use a different minimum token length or disable any of the default options, add your settings to the Codacy configuration file based on the example template below:
+To use a different minimum token length or disable any of the default options, add your settings to the Codacy configuration file based on the example template below.

+!!! important
+    If you configure `minTokenMatch` on the Codacy configuration file, Codacy will use that value for all languages.

 ```yaml
 ---